 Is Eating Tamarind During Pregnancy Safe?

-Understanding the nutrition of tamarind is great for planning a diet but is tamarind safe for you during your pregnancy?
-The answer is, in moderation- yes.
+Understanding the nutritional value of tamarind is great for planning a diet, but is tamarind safe for you during your pregnancy?
+The answer is yes, but in moderation.
 Tamarind is rich in nutrients like vitamins A & C and calcium.
-It is also a decent source of protein, fibre and healthy sugar.
+It is also a decent source of protein, fibre and healthy sugars.
 It can also be used as a laxative.
-It is also known to have anti-inflammatory properties and antimicrobial properties.
-Medicinally it can also help with gestational diabetes, diarrhoea, constipation and is extremely rich in antioxidants.
+It is known to have anti-inflammatory properties and antimicrobial properties.
+Medicinally, it can help with gestational diabetes, diarrhoea, constipation and is extremely rich in antioxidants.
 While studies conducted on animals showed that tamarind can reduce blood sugar levels, the same cannot be said for humans and, specifically, gestational diabetes.

-Tamarind is known to react to certain medications like paracetamol, ibuprofen and aspirin, so if you are on these medicines, you may want to give yourself 24 hours after taking medicine to eat tamarind.
-Always talk to your doctors to understand how your body reacts to an ingredient before adding it to your diet, especially in the later stages of pregnancy.
+However, tamarind is known to react to certain medications like paracetamol, ibuprofen and aspirin, so if you are on these medicines, you may want to give yourself 24 hours after taking medicine to eat tamarind.
+Always talk to your doctor to understand how your body reacts to an ingredient before adding it to your diet, especially in the latter stages of pregnancy.

 Benefits of Consuming Tamarind During Pregnancy

-When consumed in moderation, there are numerous benefits to eating tamarind, some of these are:
+When consumed in moderation, there are numerous benefits to eating tamarind.
+Some of them are:

 - The anti-inflammatory properties of tamarind can help reduce swelling around the ankles, bloating and muscle pain in the later stages of pregnancy.

 - Tamarind is rich in flavonoids and polyphenols, which help with gestational diabetes.